 How does this work?
 Simply don’t send out any more invoices.
 If you have invoices that would typically go out before the 31st, don’t send them.
 Similarly, if you’d typically follow-up on unpaid invoices, don’t follow up until January 1st.

-This can help you & your business tax-wise because when you’re filing on a cash basis, you only pay taxes on the amount of money you received.
+This can help you reduce your business tax burden because when you’re filing on a cash basis, you only pay taxes on the amount of money you received.
 Essentially, if you haven’t received the money, you can’t pay taxes on it.

 How effective is this particular last-minute tax tip?
-Very effective.
+Extremely effective.

-At worst, you won’t owe your tax rate on the amount you would have received.
+At minimum, you won’t owe your tax rate on the amount you would have received.
 For instance, say your tax rate is 22%, and you hold off on sending $3,000 in invoices.
-By NOT sending the $3,000 worth of invoices this calendar year, you’ll NOT report that $3,000 this year, and will NOT owe the $660 tax that would typically be due on the $3,000.
+By NOT sending the $3,000 worth of invoices this calendar year, you’ll NOT report that $3,000 this year, and will NOT owe the $660 in taxes that would typically be due on the $3,000.
 Essentially, delaying that $3,000 in this scenario would save you $660.

-At best, you prevent your tax rate from increasing when your income level is right on the cusp of changing tax rates.
+Even more significantly, deferring business income might keep your tax rate from increasing when your income level is right on the cusp of changing tax rates.
 All tax rates are based on a certain threshold of income, and when you make more money, your tax rate increases at specific thresholds.
 So, how would this look in a theoretical example?
 Let’s break it down.
-First, let’s assume your income is right at the max limit of the 24% tax bracket.
+First, let’s assume your income is right at the max limit of the 24% tax bracket in the year 2018.
+Please note that this example uses the 2018 tax rates–while exact tax rates and tax thresholds change every year, this example shows HOW deferring your income (when you’re on the cusp of a tax rate change) is relevant every year, though the financial difference will vary).
 As such, if you make $1,000 more in 2018, you’ll jump from the 24% bracket to the 32% bracket.
 You have $3,000 in invoices you are holding off in sending.
 By NOT sending the $3,000 worth of invoices this calendar year, you’ll NOT report that $3,000 this year, so you’ll maintain your 24% tax bracket, and you will NOT owe the extra $240 for the $1,000 in the 24% bracket NOR the $640 for the $2,000 in the 32% bracket you would have owed if you collected the income.
 Essentially, delaying that $3,000 in this scenario would save you $880.

 #2) Increase Expenses.

-Again, assuming you’re filing on a cash-basis as most small businesses and self-employed do, business purchases you make before January 1st are deductible on your tax return.
+Again, assuming you’re filing on a cash-basis, business purchases you make before January 1st are deductible on your tax return.